Linaro/hcqc/README.md

 - `trace_table_branch_prologue(self, region_status, line)`

   This method represents a process for detecting tables for table branches.
-  It determines whether to transition to the next state of the process when it reaches the line `line` when the current state number is `region_status'.
+  It determines whether to transition to the next state of the process when it reaches the line `line` when the current state number is `region_status`.
-  When transitioning to the next state, this method returns `(True, label)' as a result.
+  When transitioning to the next state, this method returns `(True, label)` as a result.
-  Here, the `label' represents the head label of the table for table branches that the line `line' contains.
+  Here, the `label` represents the head label of the table for table branches that the line `line` contains.
-  If the line `line' does not contain the label, the `label' is None.
+  If the line `line` does not contain the label, the `label` is None.
-  If this method does not transition to the next state, it returns `(False, None)' as a result.
+  If this method does not transition to the next state, it returns `(False, None)` as a result.

 - `get_table_branch_content(self, line)`

-  If any line `line' is an element of the table of the table branch, this method returns the label of the destination which the line `line' includes.
+  If any line `line` is an element of the table of the table branch, this method returns the label of the destination which the line `line` includes.
-  Otherwise, this method returns `None'.
+  Otherwise, this method returns `None`.

 - `fall_through_p(self, branch_op)`